jhwaffles/jhwaffles/README.md

 ## Hi I'm Justin

 I'm a data scientist who loves to simplify the process.
-Currently, I work in the biotechnology industry.
+I currently work in the biotechnology industry and solve problems related to process development and manufacturing.
 I'm focused on the intersection of healthcare and data science.

 ### 🔭 What I’m currently working on:

-Outside of work, I have many interests and projects I'm working on.

 <table>
   <tr>